 Below is a list of the common spring weights of our 1911 pistols.

 1911 Carry .45ACP Recoil Spring: 18lb.

 Some models are finished with high-quality Cerakote in the following colors:

-Carbon or Stainless Steel/ models are Cerakote over Manangese Phosphate.
+Carbon Steel models are Cerakote over Manganese Phosphate.
 Aluminum models are Cerakote over hardcoat anodized.

 42CrM04 Forged Carbon Steel or 420A Forged Stainless Steel.

 The Tisas Builder Kits require an intermediate working knowledge of gunsmithing techniques and understanding of the 1911 platform to assemble.
 Fitting of the frame and slide will require attention to detail and special tools or supplies.
 We recommend 800-grit lapping compound followed by Flitz polishing compound for fitting the frame to the slide.